Former Celtic captain Scott Brown nominated for 2021 FIFA Fair Play Award

-Former Celtic captain Scott Brown has been announced as one of three nominations for the 2021 FIFA Fair Play Award after his moment of solidarity with Rangers midfielder Glen Kamara.
+Scott Brown admits he is “humbled” to have been announced as one of three nominations for the 2021 FIFA Fair Play Award after his moment of solidarity with Rangers midfielder Glen Kamara.

+However, the former Celtic captain believes he should NOT be treated as a hero, insisting he was just displaying an act of “human decency”.

 The Finland international was the victim of racial abuse by Slavia Prague player Ondrej Kudela during a Europa League fixture back in March.